Commodity Futures Trading Commission.

 Affected Entities: Entities potentially affected by this action are businesses and other for-profit institutions.

 Abstract: Section 4d(c) of the Commodity Exchange Act (CEA), 7 U.S.C.
 6d(c), requires the CFTC to consult with the SEC and issue such rules, regulations, or orders as are necessary to avoid duplicative or conflicting regulations applicable to firms that are fully registered with the SEC as brokers or dealers (broker-dealers) and the CFTC as futures commission merchants (FCMs) involving provisions of the CEA that pertain to the treatment of customer funds.
 The CFTC, jointly with the SEC, issued regulations requiring such dually-registered firms to make choices as to how its customers' transactions in security futures products (SFP) will be treated, either as securities transactions held in a securities account or as futures transactions held in a futures account.
 How an account is treated is important in the unlikely event of the insolvency of the firm.
 Securities accounts receive insurance protection under provisions of the Securities Investor Protection Act.
-By contrast, futures accounts are subject to the protections provided by the segregation requirements of the CEA.
+By contrast, futures accounts are subject to the protections provided by the segregations requirements of the CEA.

 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
 The OMB control numbers for the CFTC's regulations were published on December 30, 1981.
 See 46 FR 63035 (Dec.
 30, 1981).
+The OMB control number for the CFTC's rules relating to security futures products was published on August 23, 2001.
+See 66 FR 44490 (Aug.
+23, 2001).

 The Commission would like to solicit comments to: